-Husky wolf mix dogs will often be very territorial, and they may be aggressive if not trained properly.
+These mixes will often be very territorial.
+And they may be aggressive if not trained properly.

 Owners must have experience caring for and training dogs and wolves, ideally.
 This way, they’ll know exactly what to expect and how to deal with any issues that arise.

 If you’re searching for a Husky wolf mix because you like the looks of this mix, there are other domesticated alternatives that you can consider.

 But, ultimately, this is a wild animal.
 It will not suit a family dog lifestyle.